-Organized, phased, and supervised withdrawal of members of the public from dangerous or potentially dangerous areas to safe areas.
+An organized, phased, and supervised withdrawal of persons from dangerous or potentially dangerous areas to safe areas.

 Tactical Evacuation - A measure to immediately move people to a safe area as part of emergency response and operations.
 Does not require approval from local authority but the local authority may enact an evacuation order, if required, and local authority must be advised if a tactical evacuation has occurred.